apache/flink-web/_posts/2020-07-23-demo-fraud-detection-3.md

 evaluation of windows\*.
 As described above, our goal for the fraud detection engine is to achieve immediate evaluation of the previous relevant data points as soon as the new event is received.
 This raises the question of feasibility of applying the Window API in this case.
+The Window API offers some options for defining custom triggers, evictors, and window assigners, which may get to the required result.
+However, it is usually difficult to get this right (and easy to break).
+Moreover, this approach does not provide access to broadcast state, which is required for implementing dynamic reconfiguration of business rules.

 \*) apart from the session windows, but they are limited to assignments based on the session [gaps](https://ci.apache.org/projects/flink/flink-docs-release-1.11/dev/stream/operators/windows.html#session-windows)